 Community Access, Education & Engagement

 Discover Cayuga Lake is committed to creating opportunities for everyone to engage with the lake.
-We hope to offer cruises and events that not only educate, but emphasize all that is great about our lakes.
-We are working with local partners to create inspiring experiences that speak to all segments of our community.
-We welcome your ideas!
+We offer cruises and events that encourage recreation and education to emphasize all that is great about our lakes while also highlighting issues of concern.
+We are working with local partners to create inspiring experiences that speak to all segments of our community and we welcome your ideas!

 Weekly Club Cayuga Cruises at discounted rates with local DJs on board - SUNDAYS AT SUNSET - see below for the 2019 schedule